 Some Tip here:- Always book your hotel/cottage from 2-3 weeks back in advance when planning to travel to Tobermory as it gets booked pretty fast.

 We had a good fortune; another receptionist at a busy motel gave us an address where we could find at least 1 room, we no longer thought about the luxuries of the hotel, we just wanted to sleep over.
 Could you believe a room that’s sold for 56$ a night on normal days, was sold to us for 165$??
-We had no choice, it was 11:30pm, with a pregnant wife, a 7 year old child and a dog, my husband just took the keys and we headed to our room.
+We had no choice, it was 11:30pm, with a pregnant wife, a 7-year-old child and a dog, my husband just took the keys and we headed to our room.
 Luckily a clean and spacious room was waiting for us, we retired for the night.

 Some Tip here:- Try to avoid public holidays, the hotels/cottages are expensive and a lot of rush.

 Our elation woke us up around 6:30 am in the morning; I needed to eat as I was carrying a baby.
 The lodge we stayed in didn’t offer any breakfast but there were some cafes which offer breakfast.
 After having a delightful morning meal, we started to explore the town and discovered a quiet beach across the cottage street.
-We placed our folding chairs on sand and made some sand castles, it definitely made a young boy so happy.
+We placed our folding chairs on the sand and made some sand castles, it definitely made a young boy so happy.

 Some Tip here:-Make the best use of your 2nd Trimester during pregnancy, make a lot of memories with your loved ones before the little one arrives.

 We spent our late morning in a beautiful glass bottom boat which took us to show the “shipwrecks” and around the beautiful islands.
 Flower Island is one of the most famous islands in Bruce Peninsula, dogs are allowed on the boat too.
-My cutie pie was sitting under my legs, wondering what’s happening and where’s he going??
+My cutie pie (dog) was sitting under my legs, wondering what’s happening and where’s he going??
 There’s an option to get down on any of those islands but we didn’t choose it as we wanted to leave early and visit another famous destination” Sauble Beach” on the way home.

 Some Tip here:-I’d suggest keeping at least 2 nights to be in Tobermory, you could experience one of the nights in islands and in the wild.

-My pregnancy memories will always include a visit to this magnificent destination of Bruce Peninsula and will advise to book earlier when you plan to visit here.
-This space is so busy and occupied, it’ll be hard to find something if you don’t have booking from before.
+My pregnancy memories will always include a visit to this magnificent destination of Bruce Peninsula and will advise booking earlier when you plan to visit here.
+This space is so busy and occupied, it’ll be hard to find something if you don’t have a booking from before.
 Our journey was suddenly planned but was surely an adventurous one.
 I was 5months plus pregnant then with my 2nd boy.
 This is the time when you can travel and enjoy before the baby arrives.

 We were all exhausted by the time we reached home, took this picture on our way back.